 First time in Japan , Family with adult or older children , Like-minded friends , Couples

-starts at $4800 per person, double occupancy (standard accommodation)
+2 to 3 people starts at $5999 per person, double occupancy

-starts at $5300 per person, double occupancy if you prefer to stay two nights at the Benesse Art House Hotel
+stay two nights at the Benesse Art House Hotel is extra

 Minimum number of travelers:

 - Tokyo sightseeing

 - Visit Okayama, home to Japan Heritage sites, Japanese cotton, and denim

 - Visit Bikan Historical Quarter in Kurashiki

 - Visit Korakuen Garden

 - A two-day trip to Naoshima Art Island

 - Sightseeing in Hiroshima or a day trip to Itsukushima Shrine (optional)